A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 In \S\ref{srem} we make several remarks on the calculating of the (hyper)cohomology of $R\gi^*(-)$ via henselizations (that are related with author's ideas on the proof of a certain Weak Lefschetz-type statement for torsion motivic cohomology).

 The author is deeply grateful prof. H. Esnault, to prof. M. Hoyois, to prof. G. Lyubeznik, to prof. I. Panin, and to prof. A. Vistoli for their interesting remarks.
-He would also like to express his gratitude to prof. M. Levine and to the Essen University for the wonderful working conditions in the summer of 2012.
+He would also like to express his gratitude prof. M. Levine and to the Essen University, as well as to prof. F. D\'eglise and to Unit\'e de math\'ematiques pures et appliqu\'ees of \'Ecole normale sup\'erieure de Lyon for the wonderful working conditions (in the summer of 2012 and January of 2015, respectfully).

 \begin{notat}